Sorry, you need to enable JavaScript to visit this website.

 Target groups

-If a young person does not participate in school health care’s physical examinations, their need for support will be assessed.
-The reason is that young people who do not participate in these examinations tend to be more often at risk of social exclusion than their peers.
-One way to assess a young person’s situation is to contact their parents or to organise meetings at home.
-Secondly, as mentioned above, the Youth Act obliges outreach youth work and education providers to collaborate in certain situations, in which there may be threats to a young person’s health and well-being.
-For more information, visit: Youth Wiki/Finland: 7.4 Healthy lifestyles and heathy nutrition.
+One method to assess a young person’s situation is by contacting their guardians or arranging home visits.
+Secondly, as mentioned above, the Youth Act (in Finnish, also available in Swedish) requires outreach youth work and education providers to collaborate in certain situations when there may be a threat to a young person’s health and wellbeing.
+For more information, see Youth Wiki/Finland: 7.4 Healthy lifestyles and healthy nutrition.

 Funding